SuvojitHazra/SuvojitHazra.github.io/README.md

 ### Summary

 I develop machine learning and network-based computational methods to analyze large-scale biological and neurophysiological data, from resting-state EEG to bulk and single-cell multi-omics.
-My research integrates systems biology, computational neuroscience, and regulatory genomics to uncover the molecular mechanisms underlying human disease, development, and evolution.  <br><br>
+My research integrates systems biology, network science, computational neuroscience, and regulatory genomics to uncover the molecular mechanisms underlying human disease, development, and evolution.  <br><br>

 ### Education
 Post-Doc | Wisconsin Institute for Discovery, University of Wisconsin-Madison (2023-Present) <br>